-Your nominations should be provided in writing, preferably on a Nomination Form.
+Your nominations should be provided in writing, preferably on a Nomination Form, or via our DB Online service.

 Separate nominations are required for lump sums and pensions (even if you have nominated the same person to receive both).

 You should ensure your nominations are kept up-to-date if your personal circumstances change.
 If you wish to make any changes to your nomination or a nominee's address, please notify TPT in writing by completing a new Nomination Form.